Should Brian Mitchell Be in the Hall of Fame?

 Jerry Rice, considered the greatest wide receiver to ever play the game, a 1st-ballot Hall of Famer, has 230 more yards all time than Mitchell and played six more seasons.
 Moving down the list, Walter Payton, with over 1,500 yards less than Mitchell, was a first-ballot Hall of Famer.

 Moving farther, Emmitt Smith, the NFL’s all-time leading rusher, 1st-ballot Hall of Famer.
-Tim Brown: If not for the backlog of wide receivers, would have got in on the first try.
-Marshall Faulk: 1st-ballot Hall of Famer.
-LaDanian Tomlinson: 1st-ballot Hall of Famer.
-Barry Sanders: 1st-ballot Hall of Famer.
-Herschel Walker: his overall body of work could get him in the Hall of Fame someday.
-Marcus Allen: 1st-ballot Hall of Famer.
+Tim Brown, if not for the backlog of wide receivers, would have got in on the first try.
+Marshall Faulk was a 1st-ballot Hall of Famer.
+LaDanian Tomlinson was a 1st-ballot Hall of Famer.
+Barry Sanders was a 1st-ballot Hall of Famer.
+Herschel Walker, with his overall body of work, could get in the Hall of Fame someday.
+Marcus Allen was a 1st-ballot Hall of Famer.

 Am I suggesting that Brian Mitchell was as good as Jerry Rice or Walter Payton?
 No. The way Payton and Rice got the majority of their yards does not equate perfectly to the yards Mitchell got returning punts and kicks, and they impacted the game more because they were on the field more, but the comparison isn’t exactly apples to oranges, either.
 23,000+ all-purpose yards in the NFL is still 23,000+ yards no matter how you slice the fruit.

 In addition, when being validated for Hall of Fame consideration, it is a big coup to be in the top five of a career statistical list.
 Let’s look at a sampling of the career statistics Mitchell ranks highly in..

 - 1st Punt Returns—463

 - 1st 2000+ All-Purpose Yard Seasons—4, tied with several other players